The Hand That Signed the Paper: Development and publication

 The judges of the 1993 Vogel award were the novelist Roger McDonald, the fiction writer Jennifer Rowe, and the broadcaster Jill Kitson.
-McDonald and Rowe did not initially see a clear favourite among the roughly sixty entries they had been sent, while Kitson quickly became a strong advocate for The Hand that Signed the Paper.
+McDonald and Rowe did not initially see a clear favourite among the roughly sixty entries, whereas Kitson quickly became a strong advocate for The Hand That Signed the Paper.
 Rowe was comfortable with the selection, while McDonald was more sceptical of Darville's manuscript.
-He sent a short report to his fellow judges expressing his reservations, including his concern that the manuscript would "be seen with justification as antisemitic".
-McDonald later recalled that these concerns had been brushed aside by Kitson and by Patrick Gallagher, the publisher at Allen & Unwin.
-Eventually McDonald acceded to the decision to award the Vogel to Darville.
+He sent a short report to his fellow judges expressing his reservations, describing the novel as "bizarre, lurching, [and] erratic in focus" and suggesting that while it left a strong impression, it would require intensive editing.
+He also labelled Darville's portrayal of the Holocaust as "naive", and wrote that he feared that her historical framing would "be seen with justification as antisemitic".
+McDonald later recalled that these concerns had been brushed aside by Kitson and by Patrick Gallagher, the publisher at Allen & Unwin; he eventually acceded to the decision to award the Vogel to Darville.

 The book was announced as the winner of the 1993 Vogel award on 22 September.
-Following the announcement, Darville—still presenting as Helen Demidenko—repeatedly told the media that her father had been born in Ukraine and that he had emigrated to Australia in the 1950s.
-She also told the media that she had been motivated to write her novel by the forthcoming war crimes trials.
+Following the announcement, Darville—still presenting herself as Helen Demidenko—repeatedly told the media that her father had been born in Ukraine and that he had emigrated to Australia in the 1950s.
+She told journalists that she had been motivated to write the novel by the forthcoming war crimes trials.
 Representatives of her publisher, believing that the manuscript was at least in part autobiographical, were concerned that the book might put Darville's purported uncle in danger of prosecution and encouraged her to change her characters' names from "Demidenko" to "Kovalenko".
-Darville began to describe the novel as "part fact, part fiction" and claimed that it was based "on stories and situations she had heard about from family and friends while growing up".
-She also removed references to tape-recorded conversations with her uncle.
+Darville began to describe the novel as "part fact, part fiction" and said that it was based "on stories and situations she had heard about from family and friends while growing up"; she also removed all references to tape-recorded conversations with her uncle.